Orbital correlations in ultrathin films of late transition metals: Introduction

 Magnetism and superconductivity are among the most fascinating collective phenomena in condensed matter physics.
 These phenomena stem from electron correlations that provide a mechanism for electrons to lower their kinetic and Coulomb interaction energies while satisfying the Pauli exclusion principle~\cite{kittel1987quantum}.
 Despite this fundamental connection, the two phenomena are usually approached from very different perspectives.
 Superconductivity is understood in terms of pairwise electron correlations (Cooper pairs) that cannot be described in single-particle terms~\cite{tinkham2004introduction,Tilley2019}.

 In contrast, magnetism is commonly analyzed in single-particle terms.
-For instance, in the Stoner-Weiss model, ferromagnetic (FM) ordering arises because electrons with the same spin avoid each other due to the Pauli exclusion principle, reducing their Coulomb interaction energy relative to the spin-disordered state~\cite{Stoner1937,Stoner2008}.
-Fundamentally, it is a many-particle effect.
+For instance, in the Stoner-Weiss model, ferromagnetic (FM) ordering arises because electrons with the same spin avoid each other due to the Pauli principle, reducing their Coulomb interaction energy~\cite{Stoner1937,Stoner2008}.
+Fundamentally, this is a many-particle effect.
 Nevertheless, it can be captured in the single-particle mean-field approximation as an effective exchange field~\cite{handley2000modern}.
-It is notable that the local density approximation (LDA) of the {\it ab-initio} theory, which includes this effect as the single-particle exchange-correlation energy, generally needs to be amended with an additional correlation term (the U-term) to adequately describe FM systems~\cite{https://doi.org/10.1002/qua.24521}.
-This indicates that interaction-induced many-particle correlations which cannot be reduced to single-particle energy may play an important role in magnetism.
+It is notable that the local density approximation (LDA) of the {\it ab-initio} theory, which includes this effect as the single-particle exchange-correlation energy, generally needs to be amended with additional correlation terms to adequately describe FM systems~\cite{https://doi.org/10.1002/qua.24521}, indicating that correlations not reducible to single-particle energies may play an important role in magnetism.

-A prominent example of a model of magnetism based on such correlations is the Mott theory of antiferromagnetic (AFM) ordering in a single half-filled band~\cite{MOTT1968}.
-The kinetic energy of two electrons on the neighboring sites is minimized if their spins are AFM-correlated so that the Pauli principle allows hopping onto the neighboring site, stabilizing an AFM-ordered insulating ground state (g.s.) at sufficiently large interaction, Fig.~\ref{fig:MKK}(a).
+A prominent example of a model of magnetism based on such correlations is the Mott theory of antiferromagnetic (AFM) ordering in a single half-filled band~\cite{Fazekas1999-cr}.
+The kinetic energy of two electrons on neighboring sites is minimized if their spins are AFM-correlated so that the Pauli principle allows hopping onto the neighboring site, stabilizing an AFM-ordered insulating ground state (g.s.) at sufficiently large interaction, Fig.~\ref{fig:MKK}(a).

 Kugel-Khomskii model is a conceptually similar theory of ferromagnetism in cubic magnetic insulators characterized by two degenerate orbitals populated with one electron per site~\cite{Kugel1982}.
-Virtual hopping of an electron to the neighboring site results in the lowest possible Mott-Hund's onsite energy if electrons are on different orbitals and have the same spin.
-For the materials considered by Kugel and Khomskii, same-orbital nearest-neighbor hopping is dominant, stabilizing FM spin ordering and AFM orbital ordering of electrons on the neighboring sites [Fig.~\ref{fig:MKK}(b)].
-Despite its success in the description of cubic FM insulators, a similar model for common transition metal ferromagnets has not yet emerged.
+Same-orbital hopping of an electron to the neighboring site occupied by another electron results in the lowest Mott-Hund's onsite energy if electrons are on different orbitals and have the same spin, stabilizing FM spin ordering and AFM orbital ordering [Fig.~\ref{fig:MKK}(b)].
+Despite its success in describing cubic FM insulators, a similar model for common transition metal ferromagnets has not yet emerged.